Note: This Egypt on a Budget Travel Guide was last updated January 2019.

 Luxury Egypt on a Budget

 So that is how we experienced a little luxury while in Egypt on a budget!
-If you add up all of those prices and expenses, you wind up having only spent about $820 per person on a two week luxury trip to Egypt!
+If you add up all of those prices and expenses, you wind up having only spent about $820 per person on a two-week luxury trip to Egypt!
 Not too bad!
 We hope you agree that while backpacking Egypt, it can fun to include a little luxury.

-If you are following this itinerary, we’d recommend to budget for at $1,000 to be on the safe side.
+If you are following this itinerary, we’d recommend budgeting for at $1,000 to be on the safe side.
 There may be additional expenses that fit for your travels that we didn’t account for.
 For example, we rarely ever buy souvenirs, so we didn’t account for them in this daily budget.